Severe Thunderstorm Warning issued for Atlantic, Cape May, Cumberland by NWS - News Break

 Severe Thunderstorm Warning issued for Atlantic, Cape May, Cumberland by NWS

-Effective: 2021-07-09 20:39:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 20:27:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Atlantic; Cape May; Cumberland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR WESTERN ATLANTIC...EAST CENTRAL CUMBERLAND AND NORTHWESTERN CAPE MAY COUNTIES At 839 PM EDT, severe thunderstorms were located along a line extending from near Egg Harbor City to near Absecon to near Belleplain Forest, moving east at 30 mph.
+Target Area: Atlantic; Cape May; Cumberland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR WESTERN ATLANTIC...EAST CENTRAL CUMBERLAND AND NORTHWESTERN CAPE MAY COUNTIES At 827 PM EDT, severe thunderstorms were located along a line extending from Elwood-Magnolia to near Mays Landing to Cumberland, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
 Wind damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Hammonton, Egg Harbor City, Woodbine, Estell Manor, Corbin City, Dorothy, Belleplain Forest, Mays Landing, Elwood-Magnolia and Port Elizabeth.
-This includes Atlantic City Expressway between mile markers 12 and 23.
+Locations impacted include Vineland, Millville, Cumberland, Hammonton, Egg Harbor City, Weymouth, Woodbine, Estell Manor, Corbin City, Belleplain Forest, Mays Landing, Elwood-Magnolia, Dorothy, Mizpah, Port Elizabeth and Folsom.
+This includes Atlantic City Expressway between mile markers 12 and 28.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0